-Supporting the Tepper School’s Dean’s Office is a faculty community of more than 110 professors representing nearly a dozen different disciplines, many of whom have the distinction as being the most respected researchers and academicians in their respective fields.
+Our aim is to become one of the world’s most innovative learning and research environments.
+Supporting the Tepper School’s Dean’s Office, led by Dean Isabelle Bajeux-Besnainou, is a faculty community of more than 110 professors representing nearly a dozen different disciplines, many of whom have the distinction as being the most respected researchers and academicians in their respective fields.